How to file a Maine annual report

 If you're running a business in Maine, the state requires you to submit an annual report.
 It's a simple form confirming your company's legal name, address, registered agent, and leadership.
 This keeps public records accurate and maintains your good standing status.

-Skip the deadline, and late fees kick in immediately.
-About 65 days later, the Secretary of State can dissolve your business entirely.
 The rules are straightforward: submit online or by mail between January 1 and Maine's June 1 deadline.
 File on time and you'll be done in minutes.

 How to file

 Filing online is the fastest and most efficient way to submit your annual report.
 The process takes just a few minutes and provides immediate confirmation of your submission.
+The portal offers two modes: a non-subscriber service for one-time filings with a credit card and a subscriber service with login access for managing multiple reports.

 2. Enter your business information: Input your Charter Number from your formation documents, or use the state's business search tool to locate it if you've misplaced the number